 Jean Bruhat, citing Marx, shows the importance of competition between the workers themselves since the origins of industrial capitalism; but this competition is not a passing or secondary phenomenon, it is the very basis of capitalist relations of production, which oppose the mass of individual laborers, “free” sellers of their labor-power, to the owners of the (increasingly concentrated) means of production.
 Competition is the basis for the wage as the mode of exploitation of labor-power, and will only disappear with it, through the revolutionary development of new relations of production, communist relations of production.

 It is true that the forms of this competition are historically transformed: but this transformation is only a substitute for the periodic hiring practices in neighboring countries, where the “national wage rate” is lower, with a more complex, actually international, “organization” of the labor market, where great masses of workers, with varying, unequal levels of “qualification,” are positioned alongside one other, some against others.
 This transformation is only the very development of capitalist relations of production.

-It is also true that working-class struggles and the growth of their organizations tend to counteract the effects of competition, and force capital (of which the bourgeoisie is only the instrument) to constantly search for new methods of hiring, selection, labor utilization, new sources of labor-power: that is, precisely, the development of capitalist relations of production is the result of the everyday, ongoing class struggle.
+It is also true that working-class struggles and the growth of their organizations tend to counteract the effects of competition, and force capital (of which the bourgeoisie is only the instrument) to constantly search for new methods of hiring, selection, labor utilization, new sources of labor-power: in other words, the development of capitalist relations of production is precisely the result of the everyday, ongoing class struggle.